 Climate plays a key factor in deciding when and which part of the country to visit in India.
-Climate in India varies greatly, from the arid deserts of Rajasthan to the cool highlands of Assam, allegedly the wettest place on earth.
-But basically India has a three-season year - the hot, the wet and the cool.
+Climate in India varies greatly, from the arid deserts of Rajasthan to the cool highlands of Assam.
+But basically India has a three-season a year - summer, winter and monsoon.
 The heat starts to build up on the northern plains around February and by April it becomes unbearable - expect 35-45°C (95-113°F) days in most places.
 The first signs of the monsoon appear in May, with high humidity, short rainstorms and violent electrical storms.
 The monsoon rains begin around 1 June in the extreme south and sweep north to cover the whole country by early July.
 The monsoon doesn't really cool things off, but it's a great relief - especially to farmers.
 The main monsoon comes from the southwest, but the southeastern coast is affected by the short and surprisingly wet northeastern monsoon, which brings rain from mid-October to the end of December.
 The main monsoon ends around October, and India's northern cities become crisp at night in December.The best time to travel to India's southern states is from November onwards when the monsoon has ended.
 Whereas to travel north, June to September is the best time.

 Access to certain parts of India – particularly disputed border areas – is controlled by a complicated permit system.
 A permit known as an Inner-Line Permit (ILP) is required to visit northern parts of Himachal Pradesh, Ladakh, Uttarakhand and Sikkim that lie close to the disputed border with China/Tibet.
 Obtaining the ILP is basically a formality, but travel agents must apply on your behalf for certain areas, including many trekking routes passing close to the border.
 ILPs are issued by regional magistrates and district commissioners, either directly to travellers (for free) or through travel agents (for a fee).